News Feeds

 The 175 logo has been designed to represent the history and tradition of the College.

 Events over the weekend will include an official welcome, school tours, high tea, exhibition sports games, gatherings of various groups and displays from the archives.
-Saturday 25 October is the Jubilee Dinner to be hosted by the Past Pupils Association at the Royal New Zealand Yacht Squadron.
-Sunday will see Mass at the Cathedral followed by a relaxed afternoon at the College including cultural group and music performances.

 We look forward to seeing as many people as possible joining us to celebrate this significant achievement for the College.